![]() |

 13. Kings Of Oblivion (4:18)

 I remember when this CD was released.
-Def Leppard fanatics worldwide were excited by the hype that the band was returning to their classic sound after releasing the atrocious alternative/grunge/rock album “Slang”.
-Once the album hit, cries of “a return to form” resounded.
-My thought was, “a return to what form?”
-Def Leppard haven’t released a really great album since “High n Dry”, or arguably “Pyromania”.
-Euphoria is an attempt to return to the slick, radio-pop formula of 'Adrenalize', and a weak attempt at that.
-Weak ballads, weaker rockers and even dance beats (see “All Night”).
+Def Leppard fanatics worldwide were excited by the hype that the band was returning to their classic sound after releasing their attempt at alternative/grunge/rock titled "Slang".
+Once the album hit, cries of "a return to form" resounded.
+My thought was, "a return to what form?"
+Def Leppard haven’t released a really great album since "High n Dry", or arguably "Pyromania".
+Euphoria is an attempt to return to the slick, radio-pop formula of "Adrenalize", and a weak attempt at that.
+Weak ballads, weaker rockers and even dance beats (see "All Night").
 I find it hard to believe that a great guitarist like Vivian Campbell could find any satisfaction playing this stuff.
 Perhaps I am just too jaded when it comes to this band.
 I do like some pop rock bands, but for some reason Def Leppard’s music has left me cold since abandoning the hard rock and heavy metal of their early years.
-This album is just pure pop rubbish!

 1. "Now" (3:58)